 Treatment of post-traumatic stress and dissociative disorders; training and utilization of evidenced-based interventions for traumatized children and their families

 Barbara Walling Boat, PhD, is a licensed clinical psychologist, an associate professor in the Department of Psychiatry and Behavioral Neuroscience at the University of Cincinnati College of Medicine and director of the Program on Childhood Trauma and Maltreatment.She is also executive director of the Childhood Trust at Cincinnati Children’s Hospital Medical Center.
-She received a BA in Psychology and Spanish at Macalester College, in St. Paul, Minnesota, a MA in Child Behavior and Development at the University of Iowa, and a PhD in Psychology at Case Western Reserve University.
+She received her BA in psychology and Spanish at Macalester College, in St. Paul, Minnesota, her MA in child behavior and development at the University of Iowa, and her PhD in psychology at Case Western Reserve University.

 In addition to providing evaluation and treatment for children, adolescents and adults, supervising trainees, and presenting at national and international conferences, she has conducted research on the use of anatomical dolls in sexual abuse investigationsand currently studies relationships among animal cruelty, child abuse and domestic violence, including dog bites.
 She currently is part of a NCTSN grant to assess the effectiveness of a group intervention with incarcerated youth that addresses trauma and grief issues.

 Her special clinical interests are treatment of post-traumatic stress and dissociative disorders and the training and utilization of evidenced-based interventions for traumatized children and their families.

 Education and Training